ekontou/URDB-Code/README.md

 Muratori, M., **Kontou, E.**, & Eichman, J. (2019).
 Electricity rates for electric vehicle direct current fast charging in the United States.
 Renewable and Sustainable Energy Reviews, 113, 109235.
 [Link](https://doi.org/10.1016/j.rser.2019.06.042)

 More information on the matlab code
-* DataURDB.mat includes all the variables required for this analysis such as energy and demand charges of electricity rates and their time of day and seasonal variations (please note that in this analysis we only include rates that have energy and demand charges structure and we exclude other rates with critical peak pricing, locational marginal pricing, etc.).
+* DataURDB.mat includes all the variables required for this analysis such as energy and demand charges of electricity rates and their time of day and seasonal variations (please note that in this analysis we only include rates that have energy and demand charges structure and we exclude other rates with, for example, critical peak pricing, locational marginal pricing, and other structures).
 * StackedBarGraphs.m is the main file that simulates the utility billing process and generates the graphic outcomes portraying the median costs of electricity under different electricity rates schemes for various electric vehicle recharging scenarios.